 Fundraising is done through our annual Holiday Arts & Crafts Fair that supports charitable activities.
 Directory Ad sales efforts, part of our member directory, support scholarships for Clay High senior girls.
 The annual luminary fundraiser held in December, known as “Light Up Magnolia”, also supports scholarships for Clay High senior girls.
 The Charity Drive is an opportunity for all Magnolia Point residents to support MPWC’s charitable giving opportunities.

-Green Cove Springs Schools is a committee in support of Charles E. Bennett Elementary, Bannerman Alternative, Green Cove Springs Junior High and Clay High through its school liaisons.
+Clay County Schools is a committee that supports requests of assistance from schools throughout Clay County.
 In the past, MPWC has provided school supplies, hygiene items and equipment.

 The Grants Committee is responsible for seeking grants that provide funds to support our charitable efforts.
 In the past, MPWC has received grants from Clay Electric, Wawa, Publix, Elks BPOE 1892, Reinhold Foundation and Comcast.

 The Membership Committee identifies and welcomes new Magnolia Point residents, identifies potential new Club members, and encourages participation in our Club.
 The committee is comprised of Hospitality that visits and provides community information to all new residents; Sunshine that provides comfort at times of illness and other occasions through cards and solicitations of all kinds; and Helping Hands that provides meals for members who have expressed a need.

 The Scholarship Committee annually solicits applications, and reviews and selects deserving Clay High senior girls to award MPWC scholarships.

 Maggie’s Meals is a committee that provides food to hungry children and their siblings at Charles E. Bennett Elementary (CEB) School who have been identified by faculty and staff to have little or no food over the weekend.